Enforcement in the United States

 See Frontera Res.
 Azerbaijan Corp v State Oil Co of the Azerbaijan Republic, 582 F3d 393, 398 (2d Cir.
 2009) (holding that ‘district court did not err by treating jurisdiction over either [debtor] or [debtor’s] property as a prerequisite to the enforcement of [creditor’s] petition’); see also First Inv.
 Corp of Marshall Islands v Fujian Mawei Shipbuilding, Ltd, 703 F3d 742, 748 (5th Cir.
 2012), as revised (17 January 2013) (same); Glencore Grain BV v Shivnath Rai Harnarain Co, 284 F3d 1114, 1127 (9th Cir.
 2002) (‘Considerable authority supports [creditor’s] position that it can enforce the award against [debtor’s] property in the forum even if that property has no relationship to the underlying controversy between the parties.’); Crescendo Mar.
 Co v Bank of Commc’ns Co, 2016 WL 750351, at *5 (SDNY, 22 February 2016) (recognising exception to the general rule that ‘the presence of a defendant’s property within a court’s jurisdiction is insufficient to allow the court to hear claims against the defendant unrelated to that property . . . where a petitioner seeks to recover on a judgment already adjudicated in a forum with personal jurisdiction over the respondent’) (citing Shaffer v Heitner, 433 US 186, 210–12 (1977)); but see Base Metal Trading Ltd v OJSC Novokuznetsky Aluminum Factory, 283 F3d 208, 213 (4th Cir.
 2002) (‘Yet, when the property which serves as the basis for jurisdiction is completely unrelated to the plaintiff’s cause of action, the presence of property alone will not support jurisdiction.’).

-For example, real or personal property located in the territorial jurisdiction of the court or intangible property rights with legal situs in the district (such as a debt owed to the award-debtor by a third party present in the district).
+Examples include real or personal property located in the territorial jurisdiction of the court and intangible property rights with legal situs in the district (such as a debt owed to the award-debtor by a third party present in the district).

 Another option is to seek enforcement against alter egos or successors in interest of the award debtor which themselves may be subject to jurisdiction in the United States.
 In CBF Industria de Gusa S/A v AMCI Holdings, Inc, 850 F3d 58 (2d Cir.
 2017), the US Court of Appeals for the Second Circuit held that award creditors could seek recognition and enforcement of a foreign arbitration award against certain purported alter-egos of the debtor without first having to seek recognition of the award in a proceeding against the debtor itself (which in that case was a defunct company which the creditors had not named as a defendant in the recognition action); but see Frontenac Int’l, SA v Glob.
 Mktg.
 Sys., JLT, 2013 WL 2896896, at *6 (D Md 11 June 2013) (dismissing action seeking recognition and enforcement against award debtor and alter egos where the court lacked jurisdiction over award debtor).